Daniel Phillips (Violin); Todd Phillips (Violin);

 Steven Tenenbom (Viola); Timothy Eddy (Cello)

-The ensemble celebrated its 25th anniversary in the 2012-2013 season with summer engagements at London’s Kings Place, Chamber Music Northwest, Music@Menlo, and the Santa Fe Chamber Music Festival where they presented the world premiere of Thierry Lancino’s Falling Angels.
+In July 2014 the quartet performed the US premiere of Brett Dean’s String Quartet No. 2 “And once I played Ophelia” with soprano Tony Arnold at the Santa Fe Chamber Music Festival.
+The ensemble celebrated its 25th anniversary in the 2012-2013 season with summer engagements at London’s Kings Place (where they have performed Beethoven and Brahms cycles), Chamber Music Northwest, Music@Menlo, and the Santa Fe Chamber Music Festival where they presented the world premiere of Thierry Lancino’s Falling Angels.
 Multiple concerts for the Chamber Music Society of Lincoln Center included Brett Dean’s Epitaphs (with the composer), the New York premiere of Aaron Jay Kernis’s Perpetual Chaconne, and a complete program of works by Benjamin Britten at Chicago’s Harris Theater and New York’s Alice Tully Hall.
-The ensemble collaborated with the Bill T. Jones/Arnie Zane Dance Company at New York City’s Joyce Theater for a special two-week project featuring musical excerpts and arrangements of works by Mozart, Beethoven, Mendelssohn, Ravel and Schubert for which the New Yorker claimed, “the sound they made in the Joyce was tremendous.”
+The ensemble collaborated with the Bill T. Jones/Arnie Zane Dance Company at New York City’s Joyce Theater for a special two-week project featuring musical excerpts and arrangements of works by Mozart, Beethoven, Mendelssohn, Ravel and Schubert of which the New Yorker claimed, “the sound they made in the Joyce was tremendous.”
 The New York Times described the musical works as “given lustrous form by the Orion String Quartet,” and called the evening “a fine match of high-grade music and dance.”
 WQXR’s The Greene Space presented a live-broadcast of the collaboration with performance and conversation by the Quartet and Bill T. Jones.
-The Orion also embarked on its first-ever tour of Japan with stops in Tokyo, Yokohama, Nagoya, Kumamoto and Hyogo.
+The Orion also embarked on its first-ever tour of Japan.

 The ensemble has achieved an enviable reputation for its interpretations of Beethoven's string quartets, and has recorded the complete cycle for KOCH International Classics.
 All three volumes have received high praise from critics.
 The Strad called the Orion's performances “powerfully persuasive,” BBC Music Magazine hailed the first volume as “richly rewarding,” and Strings called the late quartets “thoughtful, deeply felt, meticulously executed performances."
 Outside of the recording studio, the ensemble first performed the entire cycle for the innovative Beethoven 2000 series of free concerts at Alice Tully Hall in May 2000 presented in conjunction with the Chamber Music Society of Lincoln Center.
 The Quartet has subsequently performed the complete Beethoven cycle in Kansas City, Pittsburgh, Deerfield (MA), Indiana University in Bloomington, Santa Fe, and San Juan, PR.
 A critically lauded, five-concert performance cycle in Pittsburgh took place over a period of only three days.
 The Pittsburgh Tribune-Review said, "The ensemble's performances had the seemingly infinite attention to detail—from the voicing of a chord to the nuance of a phrase—that results from their long and loving exploration of Beethoven's quartets."